POORT8/Poort8.Dataspace.NoodleBar/README.md

 ### Disambiguation

-In the developing realm of federated dataspace schemes, different - sometimes ambiguous - terminologie is used.
-If possible, the Poort8 Dataspace follows [schema.org](https://schema.org) for terminologie and data models.
+In the developing realm of federated dataspace schemes, different - sometimes ambiguous - terminology is used.
+If possible, the Poort8 dataspace follows [schema.org](https://schema.org) for terminologie and data models.
 For authorizations, Poort8 uses terminologie in line with [casbin.org](https://casbin.org).
 In the table below we provide a non-exhaustive overview of how typical terminologie is mapped to our Dataspace software.

 | Poort8.Dataspace | equivalent to ...                                   |
 | ---------------- | --------------------------------------------------- |